Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: ScaffoldSafety Framework and Scorecard

 \paragraph{(1) Safety Rate Matrix.} A table of safety rates (proportion of benchmark cases with safe output) indexed by deployment configuration (columns) and safety dimension (rows), extending single-number safety scores to a configuration-aware matrix.
 The matrix is the core contribution: it replaces a single safety number with the full benchmark$\times$configuration surface, exposing interactions invisible to pooled reporting (e.g., TruthfulQA map-reduce degradation ranges from $-3$~pp to $-38$~pp across models in our evaluation).

 \paragraph{(2) Number Needed to Harm (NNH).} NNH reports the number of cases processed through a scaffold before one additional unsafe response occurs versus the direct API baseline: $\text{NNH} = 1 / |p_{\text{scaffold}} - p_{\text{direct}}|$.
-NNH provides directly actionable risk information for deployment decisions, is free of arbitrary scaling constants, and is interpretable without domain-specific training (e.g., NNH~$= 14$ means every fourteenth query produces an additional failure).
+The metric is operator-readable without domain training (NNH~$= 14$ means every fourteenth query produces an additional failure) and carries no arbitrary scaling constant.
+Every safety benchmark score should report its corresponding NNH at the deployment configuration in question.

 \paragraph{(3) Methodology Stamp.} Each scorecard includes a verification stamp documenting whether the evaluation was pre-registered, assessor-blinded (Bang's Blinding Index), cross-validated (Cohen's $\kappa$), and subjected to specification curve analysis, enabling consumers to assess the methodological rigour of reported scores.